scenee/FloatingPanel/README.md

     override func viewDidLoad() {
         super.viewDidLoad()
+        // Initialize a `FloatingPanelController` object.
-        // Initialize FloatingPanelController and add the view fpc = FloatingPanelController()
+        fpc = FloatingPanelController()

-        fpc.delegate = self
+        // Assign self as the delegate of the controller. fpc.delegate = self // Optional

-        // Add a content view controller
+        // Add a content view controller.
         let contentVC = ContentViewController()
         fpc.show(contentVC, sender: nil)

-        // Track a scroll view in the Content VC. fpc.track(scrollView: contentVC.tableView)
+        // Track a scroll view(or the siblings) in the content view controller. fpc.track(scrollView: contentVC.tableView)

-        //  Add FloatingPanel to self.view
+        // Add the views managed by the `FloatingPanelController` object to self.view. fpc.add(toParent: self)
-        fpc.add(toParent: self)
     }

     override func viewWillDisappear(_ animated: Bool) {
         super.viewWillDisappear(animated)
-        //  Remove FloatingPanel from self.view
+        // Remove the views managed by the `FloatingPanelController` object from self.view. fpc.removeFromParent()
-        fpc.removeFromParent()
     }
     ...